Starting & Growing Your Business

-SCORE counselors meet with clients at our office on Wednesdays.
+SCORE counselors meet with clients at the Chamber office on Wednesday afternoons.

 We connect small business owners with Business Advisors who work hands-on with clients to address challenges, seize opportunities and grow their bottom line through expert no-cost counseling and top-notch low cost seminars.
 We work side by side with entrepreneurs to help them realize their business dreams.

 - Business planning;

 - Access to capital, including bank finance, SBA loans, and asset financing;